cosmos/cosmos-sdk/store/storage/README.md

 Higher up the stack, there should exist a `RootStore` implementation.
 The `RootStore` is meant to encapsulate both an SS backend and an SC backend.
 The SS backend is defined by this `StorageStore` implementation.

+In short, initialize your SS engine of choice and then provide that to `NewStorageStore` which will further be provided to `RootStore` as the SS backend.